 3.4.
 Statistical concepts and definitions

+The total constructon volume index is based on the deflated value of construction production.
+The value of construction production = turnover from construction activity + construction for own use +/- changes in the stock of work in progress - value of work done by subcontractors.
 The production value of the reference quarter is compared to the production value to the same period of the previous year and the year-on-year percentage change is calculated.
 The indices at current prices are deflated with construction cost index to obtain the production volume index.
-Then indices are recalculated to the base 2015 = 100.
+Then indices are recalculated to the base 2021 = 100.

 3.5.
 Statistical unit